MetOffice/mule/mule/docs/source/user_guide_operators.rst

     >>> data.shape
     (38, 272)

-As dicussed above the modular nature of the operators means that for LBC files a common pattern will be to apply the :class:`LBCToMaskedArrayOperator` to a field from an input file, followed by an operator of your own and then eventually use the :class:`MaskedArrayToLBCOperator` to prepare it for output.
+As discussed above the modular nature of the operators means that for LBC files a common pattern will be to apply the :class:`LBCToMaskedArrayOperator` to a field from an input file, followed by an operator of your own and then eventually use the :class:`MaskedArrayToLBCOperator` to prepare it for output.